gleblubecki/gleblubecki/README.md

 <h2>👋 Hey!
 I'm a beginner iOS Developer based in Minsk!.
 Here's a little about me:</h2>

-### 📱 iOS Development - I started training quite recently, but I have already made several applications using various technologies!
+### 📱 iOS Development - I started studying quite recently, but I have already made several applications using various technologies!

 About me: